-Why: I wanted a role where I could use my materials science knowledge to solve real-life problems while also getting opportunities to learn about new areas and develop new skills people that I genuinely get along with is very important to me and being a relatively small company, I got to know everyone quickly and felt very welcomed.
+Why: I wanted a role where I could use my materials science knowledge to solve real-life problems while also getting opportunities to learn about new areas and develop new skills.

+I originally joined my company as a summer intern in 2019.
+At that stage I didn't know much about consulting - only what I'd picked up from conversations with friends and peers.
+Doing an internship allowed me to get some first-hand consultancy experience while also giving me the opportunity to figure out what was important to me in my future career.
+Working with people that I genuinely get along with is very important to me and being a relatively small company, I got to know everyone quickly and felt very welcomed.
 In addition, I really appreciated the real responsibility given to me, even when I was an intern here.
 As the only materials scientist when I joined, I was given the freedom to spend time on the new offerings that I could bring to the company, rather than trying to fit into the system.